KBNLresearch/ipmlab/doc/userGuide.md

 * Create a *New* batch (see below)
 * *Open* an existing batch
-* *Exit* Iromlab
+* *Quit* Ipmlab

 ## Create a batch

 Let's create a new batch.
 Click on the top-left *New* button.
-Iromlab will respond with:
+Ipmlab will respond with:

 ![](./img/iromCreatedBatch.png)

 Now press *OK*.
-The Iromlab window now changes to:
+The Ipmlab window now changes to:

 ![](./img/iromBatchCreated.png)